GaganRao01/auro-task-2/README.md

 ## 🔄 User Journey - Improved Tutor in Action
 1. **User enters the reading module** – They begin engaging with the course content.
 2. **Seeking Help (Highlighting Text)**
-   - User highlights a confusing sentence.
+   - User copies a confusing sentence.
-   - A floating "Auro Tutor" icon appears next to the highlighted text.
+   - A floating "Auro Tutor" icon appears at the right down corner of the screen.
-   - User clicks the icon to get an instant explanation.
+   - User pastes the confusing sentence and clicks the icon to get an instant explanation.
    - Tutor provides an AI-generated, context-aware response.
 3. **Copy Functionality**
    - User can copy highlighted text for note-taking.